Madagascar - The Island of Endemics!

 Days 6 - 7 Tana – Perinet

 This morning we will depart early for the drive eastwards across the Highland Plateau to the famous reserve of Perinet (otherwise known as Analamazaotra).
 Along the way we can scan the rocks on the Mangoro river where it is sometimes possible to find the attractive Madagascar Pratincole.
 The rest of today and the following day will see us search both Perinet Forest Reserve and Mantadia National Park, two areas that protect some of the richest east coast forest in Madagascar.
 The latter only recently being opened is now a must visit site on any trip to this fabulous country.
 In true Madagascar style we could soon be listening to the unbelievable sound of the handsome Indri, the largest of the lemurs, and once heard never to be forgotten.
 In fact if we come across a close group of these superb mammals, you just wouldn’t believe how loud their wailing cries can be.
 In the evening and close to the restaurant we may be fortunate enough to a family of Furry-eared Dwarf Lemurs that are sometimes seen in and around the gardens.
-The rich, moist Lodge at Perinet by Steve Birdrainforests here hold a wealth of Madagascar specialities including no less than four species of the much sought after ground-rollers.
+The rich, moist rainforests here hold a wealth of Madagascar specialities including no less than four species of the much sought after ground-rollers.
 We will spend time looking for the beautiful Scaly Ground-Roller, as well as Pitta-like, Rufous-headed and Short-legged, the latter surprisingly found in trees.
 Many of the species here are poorly known and several species impossible to see elsewhere.
 Flocks of Vangas may hold the strange Nuthatch Vanga, as well as White-headed, Chabert’s, Tylas, Blue, Red-tailed and Hook-billed, and skulking coua’s could include Red-fronted, Blue Coua and with luck the rare Red-breasted Coua.
 The bizarre Cuckoo-Roller should be found alongside a host of other species such as Madagascar Flufftail, the elusive Madagascar Wood Rail, Madagascar Blue Pigeon, Madagascar Sparrowhawk, Greater Vasa Parrot, Madagascar Nightjar, Madagascar Cuckoo, Madagascar Spinetail, Madagascar Pygmy Kingfisher, Madagascar Paradise Flycatcher, Madagascar Cuckooshrike, Ward’s Flycatcher, Forest Fody, Madagascar Starling, Long-billed and Spectacled Greenbul, Crossley’s Babbler, Rand’s Warbler, Cryptic Warbler, Common and Dark Newtonia, Green, Stripe-throated, Common and Wedge-tailed Jery, White-throated Oxylabes, Madagascar Wagtail, Nelicourvi Weaver and Souimanga Sunbird.
 Many of the species we will be looking for are either rare, local or very elusive and we will be making special efforts to see as much as we can.
 The superb Collared Nightjar if not found in the evening may well be found on a day roost, allowing unprecedented views of this elegant looking endemic.
 We will try for both Common Sunbird-Asity and Velvet Asity, Brown Emutail, Madagascar Long-eared Owl and Rainforest Scops-owl.
 Of course the area also abounds with many other forms of wildlife and we should have chances for a good selection of lemurs such as Diademed Sifaka, Grey Bamboo Lemur, Weasel Sportive Lemur, Eastern Woolly, Black-and-white Ruffed, Furry-eared Dwarf the diminutive Goodman’s Mouse Lemur and as mention before the superb Indri.
-Nocturnal outings add a touch of something special to this wonderful area and a short stroll could find us many Madagascar Bee-eater by Steve Birdbizarre and striking species such as leaf-tailed geckos, colourful frogs, chameleons and geckos.
+Nocturnal outings add a touch of something special to this wonderful area and a short stroll could find us many bizarre and striking species such as leaf-tailed geckos, colourful frogs, chameleons and geckos.
 2 Nights at Perinet.

 We depart early for the drive to Anjozorobe for a two-night stay.
 This exciting site provides us with the opportunity of finding more forest, wetland and montane birds which are hard to find elsewhere.
 Our winding route takes us through rural highland scenery, scattered with traditional houses and rice paddies.
 As we near continue on, the hilly scenery becomes wilder until we finally arrive at our wonderful lodge overlooking a tranquil and beautiful highland rainforest!
 Our main target species is the difficult and localised Slender-billed Flufftail, while a supporting cast od superb birds include the rare Meller’s Duck, Henst’s Goshawk, Madagascar Grebe, Madagascar Snipe and Madagascar Rail, Madagascar Partridge, Madagascar Buttonquail the secretive Madagascar Wood Rail, Pitta-like and Rufous-headed Ground Roller, Brown Emutail, Crossley’s Babbler, Grey-crowned Tetraka, Madagascar Yellowbrow and Common Sunbird-Asity.
 2 Night at Anjozorobe.